 In 2009 I decided to take a trip to the 14.9 Acre Matthew Feldman Nature Preserve in Teaneck.
 I had read that there was a trail called the Thomas Condit Instructive Nature Trail.

 It took two separate trips before I finally located what appears to be the Thomas Condit nature trail.
 On the first attempt, I parked my car on Winthrop Road and walked to River Road up to Roemer Avenue but could not find a trail leading into the forest.

 After researching online I discovered that the entrance to the trails is located off of Winthrop Road where I had parked my car.
 Looking at the map on the internet at home I realized I had parked too close to River Road to have seen the trail entrance.
 I drove back to Winthrop Road and found a sidewalk with a Thomas Condit Trail sign leading into the woods.

 The Thomas Condit trail consists of a cement/boardwalk path leading from Winthrop Road to the Congregation Keter Torah.
 There does not appear to be any description or instructive information present on this pathway.

-But that’s ok because according to the 2008 Township of Teaneck Comprehensive Plan for Recreation a 1/2 mile trail is planned for the preserve.
+But that’s ok because according to the 2008 Township of Teaneck Comprehensive Plan for Recreation (this plan is no longer available online) a 1/2 mile trail is planned for the preserve.
 So maybe that will happen in the near future?

 In the meantime take a look at some pictures of this cool place!